ESIG - header certified

 Signature modes

-2. Where can I change the signature mode?
+1. Where can I change the signature mode?

-Learn more about the CodeTwo signatures add-ins for Outlook
+Learn more about the Outlook add-ins

 • Outlook on the web (OWA),

-• Outlook for Windows connected to a Microsoft 365 subscription, Version 2108, Build 14326.21018 and newer (Outlook 2019 & Outlook 2022 are partially supported - learn more),
+• Outlook for Windows connected to a Microsoft 365 subscription, Version 2108, Build 14326.21018 and newer

-• Outlook for Mac (new UI) connected to a Microsoft 365 subscription, Version 16.59, Build 22031300, and newer.
+• Outlook for Mac (new UI) connected to a Microsoft 365 subscription, Version 16.59, Build 22031300, and newer,

 Click here to learn more about different signature modes.

-If you use the modern CodeTwo Signatures Web Add-in for Outlook and the add-in adds a client-side signature to a message in Outlook/OWA (either automatically or manually by the user), the message will not get a server-side signature (even if a user later removes this signature from the message manually).
-If a client-side signature is not added by the Web Add-in, CodeTwo Email Signatures 365 will then add a server-side signature.
-You can also allow users to switch between client-side and server-side signatures directly in the Web Add-in’s pane.
-Find out how to do this in the user’s manual.
+No. If the CodeTwo Web Add-in adds a signature to an email in Outlook/OWA (either automatically or manually by a user), the email will not get a cloud signature (even if the user removes this signature from the message manually).
+If an Outlook signature is not added by the Web Add-in (e.g. Outlook signature rule conditions are not met), CodeTwo Email Signatures 365 will add the cloud signature (designed for that user) to the email.

 Yes.
 Two conditions need to be fulfilled for a user to get access to CodeTwo signatures in Outlook: